 We currently have 12 LMAs in place where residents manage cleaning and grounds maintenance services on behalf of the council.

-In partnership with the Department for Communities and Local Government and the Tenant Services Authority we have developed a toolkit which gives you all the information you need to set up a LMA.
+In partnership with the Department for Communities and Local Government and the Homes and Communities Agency we have developed a toolkit which gives you all the information you need to set up a LMA.
 It's also a guide for council staff, and a model for other housing providers to use.

 We also have a scheme for leaseholders in street properties who wish to undertake external redecorations.
 We’ve called this scheme “Go it Alone”.
 Despite the name of the scheme we will provide you with all of the support and technical advice you need.

-Tenant empowerment grant funding may be available for residents to explore options for controlling services have a look at the Tenant Services Authority website to find out more.
+Tenant empowerment grant funding may be available for residents to explore options for controlling services have a look at the National Federation of Tenant Management Organisation's website to find out more.

 Download an information sheet on local management agreements If you are interested in tenant management, please contact the resident relations team - firstname.lastname@example.org or 020 7245 2900 or text 07781 472821 with the word “local management” giving us your name and address